 Risks arising from changes in demand

 Consumer demand is shaped not only by real factors such as disposable income, but also by psychological factors that cannot be planned for.
-Unexpected buyer reluctance, possibly further exacerbated by press reports, could stem from households’ worries about the future economic situation, for example.
+Unexpected buyer reluctance could stem from households’ worries about the future economic situation, for example.
 This is particularly the case in saturated automotive markets such as Western Europe, where demand could drop as a result of owners holding on to their vehicles for longer.
-In the reporting period, it became evident that the effects of the eurozone debt crisis have not yet been overcome.
-Some automotive markets, particularly in Southern Europe, were able to further recover from their historical lows, however, and exhibited positive growth rates.
 We are countering the buyer reluctance with our attractive range of models and systematic customer orientation.

-A combination of buyer reluctance as a result of the crisis and increases in some vehicle taxes based on CO2 emissions – as already exist in some European countries – is driving a shift in demand towards smaller segments and engines in individual markets.
+A combination of buyer reluctance in some markets as a result of the crisis and increases in some vehicle taxes based on CO2 emissions – as already exist in many European countries – may shift demand towards smaller segments and engines.
 We counter the risk that such a shift will negatively impact the Volkswagen Group’s earnings by constantly developing new, fuel-efficient vehicles and alternative drive technologies, based on our drivetrain and fuel strategy.

 Automotive markets around the world are exposed to risks from government intervention such as tax increases, which curb private consumption, or from protectionist tendencies.